Braytendo/BetterFixedCameraControls/README.md

 # Better "Fixed Camera" Player Controls for your PS1 style game
-This script solves a movement issue that has plagued fixed camera games like Resident Evil (1996) or Final Fantasy VII (1997) for decades.
+This Unity script solves a movement issue that has plagued fixed camera games like Resident Evil (1996) or Final Fantasy VII (1997) for decades.
 <br>
 All it takes is a generated plane, some raycasts, and a whole lot of math.
 <br>